brenns10/brennan.io/_posts/2017-03-08-sane-kernel-dev.md

 title: Kernel Development Made Easier
 ---

-A little while ago I wrote about creating a Linux [system call][syscall].
+A little while ago I wrote a post about creating a Linux [system call][syscall].
 In it, I explained how to create a virtual machine, get the Linux source, modify it, build it, and boot your custom kernel.
 This is a totally valid way to do kernel development, but it can be a bit inconvenient.
 For one, the code was stored within the VM, so all editing and compiling was done in a VM too.
 For another, there was a pretty complex process to build an "initrd" in order for Arch Linux to boot properly.
 And finally, the kernel configuration we used was pretty massive, resulting in longer build times for extra features and device support to be compiled into the kernel.

 For simple development and debugging, we can do better!
 In this post, I'll describe the setup that I'm using now - which allows me to compile and boot a